 Recommendations for US Policymakers

-In the United States, private investment funds (PIFs), whose gross assets are approximately $14 trillion, account for the majority of the sector globally.
+Private investment funds in the United States account for the majority of the sector globally, with gross assets of approximately $14 trillion.
 However these funds are subject to even weaker anti-money laundering checks than other financial sectors in the US.

-The Anti-Corruption Data Collective seeks to leverage our investigative capacity to support reforms that address these risks in the US private investment fund sector, such as by:
+The Anti-Corruption Data Collective supports reforms that address these risks in the US private investment fund sector, such as by:

 Finalizing the 2015 FinCEN rule requiring investment advisers to establish effective AML programs.
 This effectively will remove the exception for PIF managers under current AML program requirements.